Outpatient pelvic floor rehabilitation near you

 Pelvic floor dysfunction refers to weakened or damaged muscles, ligaments and/or nerves in the abdomen (belly) and pelvic floor.
 Pelvic floor conditions affect men and women although women are particularly vulnerable to pelvic floor disorders, often due to pregnancy or menopause.
-Pelvic floor problems may also come about as a result of cancer and cancer-related treatments.
+These problems may also come about as a result of cancer and cancer-related treatments.

 Working with pelvic floor therapists

-Our pelvic floor physical therapists take a holistic view of pelvic floor dysfunction and apply a combination of safe, effective therapies to help improve your symptoms and quality of life.
-It all starts with a consultation during which one of our qualified therapists will ask you a number of questions about your symptoms.
+Our pelvic floor rehabilitation therapists take a holistic view of pelvic floor dysfunction and apply a combination of safe, effective therapies to help improve your symptoms and quality of life.
+It all starts with an outpatient consultation during which one of our qualified therapists will ask you a number of questions about your symptoms.
 Some of these questions may seem personal but your answers will help us better understand what’s going on.
 Your therapist will then conduct a physical examination.
 This may include an internal exam, either vaginally or rectally, and a comprehensive musculoskeletal assessment in order to determine your condition and the plan of care that’s right for you.

 What is pelvic floor therapy?